niwinz/niwibe-site/content/blog/2016-04-03-state-management-with-rum.md

-You should expect that two events passed to `emit!` function will be processed by the **streamloop** in order and pure state transformations will be executed in expected order, but the operations of resulting async operations will be executed in completly arbitrary order and the explained approach is one of them for synchronize two or more events.
+You should expect that two events passed to `emit!` function will be processed by the **streamloop** in order and pure state transformations will be executed in expected order, but the operations of resulting async operations will be executed in completly arbitrary order and the explained approach serves for synchronize two or more asynchronous events.

 ## The state model ##

-An other very important part of the application architecture is how you have plan to model your state and how your components will have access to that state.
-There are a lot of solutions to this and I think no one solution is more better than other because everything depends on the application type that you are developing.
+An other very important part of the application architecture is how you have plan to model your state and how your components will have access to it.
+There are a lot of solutions to this and I think no one solution is more better than other because everything depends on type of the application.

-In my project I taken the approach that the whole state is visible to all components.
+In my project I taken the approach where the whole state is visible to all components.
 The coupling with state problem is solved in this way:

 - Small resuable components usually receives everything that they needs by